kosaladathapththu/Personal-Financial-System/README.md

 </div>

 > The **Personal Financial Management System (PFMS)** empowers users to effortlessly manage their daily expenses, income, and view detailed monthly or annual summaries.
-Built with privacy in mind, it's fully offline using **SQLite**, written in **pure PHP (PDO)**, and features a sleek, responsive dark UI.
+Built with flexibility in mind, it operates **offline with SQLite** for local storage and **syncs with Oracle Database** for cloud backup and multi-device access.
+Written in **pure PHP (PDO)** and featuring a sleek, responsive dark UI.

 **Why PFMS?**
-- 🔒 **100% Offline** — Your data never leaves your machine
+- 🔒 **Hybrid Architecture** — Work offline with SQLite, sync to Oracle Cloud
+- ☁️ **Cloud Synchronization** — Backup and access data across devices
-- ⚡ **Lightning Fast** — SQLite ensures instant queries
+- ⚡ **Lightning Fast** — SQLite for instant local queries, Oracle for enterprise reliability
 - 🎨 **Beautiful UI** — Modern, clean, and intuitive interface
-- 🔐 **Bank-Grade Security** — Encrypted passwords and session management
+- 🔐 **Bank-Grade Security** — Encrypted passwords and secure cloud sync

 ---